MJ-Fanshawe/DesktopAppTest2/README.md

 # Learning Github Desktop

-This makes things SO mch easier! (project description)
+This makes things SO mch easier!

 ## Contributing